proj-linux/vagrant-saltstack-docker-sample/README.md

 This installation has 2 Vagrant VMs names "master" and "minion".
 Master is the primary and can be `vagrant ssh` without name specification.

-Master VM also has its own minion (minion0), so it can be configured as a normal salted machine.
+Master VM is also a minion to itself (minion0), so it can be configured as a normal salted machine.

 Bootstrap script is downloaded, since it causes problems when fetched (partically downloaded, thus bootstraping errors).